loganpmahan/cs400-X-Team-64/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

-Inline comments will be used to clarify code that requires further explanation.
+Inline comments will be used to clarify code that requires further explanation (really important for communications).
 JavaDoc block comments will be used to document both classes and methods.

 ### Examples